Sabra (film): Reception in Poland

-Jerzy Toeplitz in Kurier Polski highlighted its striking resemblance to the Soviet film Thirsty Land (1930) by Yuli Raizman, noting similarities in theme and execution, though set in Turkestan with Komsomol pioneers.
+Jerzy Toeplitz in Kurier Polski highlighted its striking resemblance to the Soviet film Thirsty Land (1930) by Yuli Raizman, noting similarities in theme and execution, though the 1930 film is set in Turkestan with Komsomol pioneers.
 He clarified that Ford did not oversee the final edit, which was handled by an unnamed Polish studio technician.
 Toeplitz criticized poor sound synchronization, inconsistent dialogue clarity, Simon Laks' shrill music, and uneven cinematography ("some striking shots but generally dull").
 He praised the ensemble drama but faulted underdeveloped characters and abrupt plot threads, calling the film psychologically incoherent.
 He lauded the Habima actors, the sheikh's portrayal, and local extras but concluded that "Sabra is a blueprint for a good film, utterly failed.
 Instead of an original colonization epic, it's a poorly made, textually and formally weak echo of Thirsty Land".

 A Wiadomości Literackie reviewer also criticized its reliance on Soviet films, particularly Thirsty Land, which excelled in logical structure and seamless action.
 Sabra, by contrast, lacked cohesion, with sluggish pacing in unengaging moments and overly abrupt cuts elsewhere.
 Stefania Heymanowa in Kino echoed the comparison, criticizing both films for chaotic screenplays, lack of structure, overuse of close-ups, and indecisive editing.

 Nasz Przegląd offered praise, noting Ford's continuation of Legion ulicy's artistic approach, with broad thematic treatment, restrained acting, and expressive montage.
 The reviewer appreciated original scenes, music, and sound synchronization but criticized the "false pathos" and "hypocritical" expository subtitles, urging their removal, and noted minor flaws in character development as part of Ford's artistic experimentation.
 An Opinia critic called it a "Jewish film", though noting the absence of "Jew" or "Zionism" in the film or its program.
 Describing it as "generally correct, with highly artistic fragments", they commended Ford's originality and consistency despite limited resources, effective contrast in editing, and Habima's acting.
 They defended Ford against Soviet imitation claims but criticized irrelevant documentary inserts, like Arab festivals, that added little to the narrative.